 From the Johnson era to 1981 Norwescap among, many other sources of funding, received direct support from the Community Services Administration through the Office of Community Services.
 In 1981 CSA was eliminated and the funds for CAP agencies became the Community Services Block Grant.
 While this change led to a dramatic drop funding, Norwescap had built a broad and diverse funding base of dozens of public and private sources and thousands of individual donors that has kept the organization thriving to this day.

-In 1985, the agency expanded to Somerset County providing WIC and weatherization services.
-Later, Norwescap expanded to Morris County, who was without a community action program.
-Norwescap now services approximately 35,000 persons in its service area a year.
-Services have continued in Hunterdon, Morris, Somerset, Sussex, Warren and other counties including Passaic have some limited services and programs.
+In 1985, Norwescap expanded to Somerset County providing WIC and weatherization services.
+Later, NORWESCAP expanded to Morris County, who was without a community action program.
+NORWESCAP now serves approximately 30,000 persons annually in Hunterdon, Morris, Somerset, Sussex, and Warren counties.

 The Agency has remained true to maximum participation and has a 15 member Board of Trustees that includes one-third of board members that are low income or represent low income individuals.
 The agency employs about 300 persons, both full and part time, dedicated to housing development, energy conservation, child care, Head Start, volunteerism, nutrition, child care referral, outreach, information & referral, food bank, case management, and utility assistance programs.
 The agency is administratively responsible to the New Jersey Department of Community Affairs.
 Community Action remains an important local resource for families with Norwescap and other agencies across the country demonstrating their cost effective service delivery method which creates thriving communities.